Zordon1337/steam-lite-farm/readme.md

 # ❗❗❗use at own risk❗❗❗
-im not responsible if you gonna get banned
+im not sure that you can't get ban so im not responsible if you gonna get banned

 # --- HOW TO USE ---
 ~~now i'm working on auto patcher ;)]~~ - now its half done and you can download it